MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     Use [socket attachments](#socket-attachment) with `AttachablePlayerAnchor.Torso` to get around this.

 #### Auto Scale to Anchor
-<mark>TODO</mark> We dont know the use-case for this feature.
+<mark>TODO</mark> We don't know the use-case for this feature.
 So we're describing our experience with it.
-Works for Web and Mobile only and will scale an item to 1,1,1 when it is detached from an anchor regardless of its orignal scale.
-Will not automatically scale back to the orignal scale.
+Works for Web and Mobile only and will scale an item to 1,1,1 when it is detached from an anchor regardless of its original scale.
+Will not automatically scale back to the original scale.

 !!! bug `Auto Scale to Anchor` does nothing when toggled until you leave the world and come back.